 We study children who have been exposed to various types of adverse childhood events.
 This includes single incident traumas, such as disasters, as well as chronic traumas or stressors, such abuse, neglect, racial trauma, and violence exposure.

 Within these lines of research we work from multiple frameworks, including developmental, clinical child, family systems, strengths-based, and anti-racist.
-We also use multiple methods - physiological, observational, survey, parent-child interaction tasks, & clinical interviews.
+We also use multiple methods - physiological, observational, survey, parent-child interaction tasks, psychological assessment, & clinical interviews.